rieckpil/progmot/content/post/giving-my-first-talk.md

 ## The Second Conference Day: Giving the Talk

-Getting up in the morning on the day of the conference was both joyful and scary.
-I knew that by the end of the day I would have stepped out of my comfort zone and held my talk.
-However, I have to make it through an entire conference day as my talk was the second-last.
+Getting up in the morning on the day of my talk was both joyful and scary.
+I knew that by the end of the day, I would have stepped out of my comfort zone and held my talk.
+However, I had to make it through an entire conference day as my talk was the second-last.

 Watching other talks this day felt almost like being in school when it was time to hold presentations, and you were the last.
-You were sitting in the classroom, getting more nervous, more and more of your friends finish their presentation and yet yours is still to come.
+You were sitting in the classroom, getting more nervous while more and more of your friends finished their presentations, and yet yours was still to come.

 Given this slight mental pressure, I could still enjoy the entire conference day and only got really nervous and tired about one hour before my talk was due to start.